Diffusion equations from master equations -- A discrete geometric approach --: Conclusions

 \section{Conclusions}

 This paper offers a viewpoint that master equations employed in nonequilibrium statistical mechanics can be analyzed in discrete geometry.
 As the main theorem in this paper, when the detailed balance conditions are satisfied, master equations induce diffusion equations, where Laplacians are associated with chosen inner products.
 These diffusion equations can analytically be solved and then explicit solutions have been obtained.
 With the self-adjoint property of the Laplacians, the orthonormal decomposition of the solution and closed equations for expectation variables have been obtained.
 Furthermore, the coboundary operator and its adjoint enable us to simplify various calculations including expectation values, and to show the so-called supersymmetry for two classes of Laplacians.
-Also some examples have been shown.
+Moreover, to illustrate how to apply these, some examples have been shown.

-The significance of this discrete geometric description of master equations is stated here.
-Although various graph theoretic approaches to master equations exist in the literature, none of them have yielded reduced equations such as diffusion equations without any approximation, which should be compared to the present study.
+The significance of this discrete geometric description of master equations is argued from a mathematical viewpoint as follows.
+Although various graph theoretic approaches to master equations exist in the literature, none of them have yielded reduced equations such as diffusion equations without any approximation.
 A crucial point of the derivation of the diffusion equations is to introduce freedom to choose weights defining inner products for functions on graphs.
-Here the introduction of weights, or equivalently the additional freedom, has been incorporated in discrete geometry\cite{Sunada2013}, and has then induced wider classes of Laplacians on graphs whose eigenvalues are real due to the self-adjoint property.
-The usefulness of this self-adjoint property of Laplacians has been employed throughout this paper, which should be compared with the existing studies.
+Here the introduction of weights, or equivalently the additional freedom, has been incorporated in discrete geometry\,\cite{Sunada2013}, and has then induced wider classes of Laplacians on graphs whose eigenvalues are real due to the self-adjoint property.
+The usefulness of this self-adjoint property of Laplacians has been employed throughout this paper.